8 Key Performance Indicators for Quality Releases (Panaya Test Dynamix Review)

 My suggestion is that you begin tracking what Panaya calls “System-Wide Defects”.
 Tracking this manually takes forever – believe me, I’ve tried it many times.
 It’s also painful to do while using legacy ALM tools where all you’re left with is the ability to link the defects to one another and add a comment.

 Wow, that really helped! (sense the sarcasm?).
-But if you don’t have a choice in tools now, then you’ll need to set aside the time to properly track System-Wide Defects to clearly “explain away”? why the bug trend line is moving upward towards the end of a testing cycle rather than down.
+But if you don’t have a choice in tools now, then you’ll need to set aside the time to properly track System-Wide Defects to clearly “explain away”?
+Why is the bug trend line moving upward towards the end of the testing cycle rather than down?

 If you get a chance, check out Panaya Test Dynamix, it has SWD built into the engine itself which automatically calculates SWD for you on-the-fly.